Submarine Escape and Rescue system (Royal Swedish Navy): Post-WWII development

 In 1963, the new ship (II) took over the duties of her predecessor, still using the McCann-type rescue chamber system.
 Belos (II) had greater capacity for mooring and diving.
 The diving system was improved over the years and could be used for diving to a maximum depth of approximately 300 meters.

 In the early seventies, there was a need for a new rescue vessel, driven by the ageing rescue chambers, desired Transfer Under Pressure (TUP) ability, and greater capacity regarding depth and number of rescuees.

 These operational requirements resulted in the development of the Swedish Submarine Rescue Vessel URF.
 Designed and built by Kockums shipyard in Malmö, she was laid down in 1974, ready for trials in 1978, and was fully operational in 1980.

 In parallel with designing and construction of URF, a new diving complex was built as a home base for URF at Berga Naval Base, just south of Stockholm.
-It included a decompression chamber system, as well as research and education facilities with indoor Transfer Under Pressure facilities to a decompression chamber system using a personnel transport chamber for shuttling between the URF and the chambers.
+It comprised a personnel transport chamber for personnel transporting between the URF and the chambers, as well as research and education facilities with indoor Transfer Under Pressure facilities to a decompression chamber system.
 The facility also included storage and maintenance areas as well as a launching site with easy access to a training area close by.
 The complex was operational in 1979 and decommissioned in 2005 when the rescue system was moved to Karlskrona.

 In the last 25 years, the Swedish Submarine Escape and Rescue system has developed from single units and capabilities operating in the Baltic, into an integrated and highly sophisticated rescue system with world-wide capacity.
 In the process of creating and improving the Royal Swedish Navy's Submarine Escape and Rescue system, other assets, exercises, and equipment have developed.
-These include improved escape suits, single person escape trunk, containerised decompression chambers and other equipment.
+These include improved escape suits, single person escape trunks, containerised decompression chambers and other equipment.
 Extensive international co-operation has provided new important ideas, knowledge, and invaluable partnership.